u1ui/norm.css/README.md

 ## Description

 - lightweight
+- up to date
 - ***No*** opinionated styles. (use https://github.com/u1ui/base.css for it).
-- IE11 not supported
-- uses :where() only for normalization in browsers that do support it.
+- uses :where() only for normalizations in browsers that do support it.
-- There is a beta.css for styles not yet definite

 ## Resources